Table of Contents

 Sounds familiar?
 Well, this problem is very common.

-Months back, our friends and client at Drees & Sommer struggled with this challenge and reached out for our help.
-They looked for an easy and relatively quick solution to this problem.
+A few months ago, our client Drees & Sommer faced a similar challenge and together we looked for an efficient solution to this problem.

 We found it!

-We named the tool Surface Analyser, and made it a standard feature in the Imerso intelligent platform for all our clients, as everyone is super excited to use it.
+We named the tool Surface Analyser, and made it a standard feature on the Imerso platform for all our clients, as everyone is super excited to use it.

 Surface Analyser leverages accurate As Built data captured from the site in the form of 3D scans (also known as point clouds) and automatically verifies work quality and floor surface compliance.
 This includes both colour-coded heatmap visualisations of elevations and depressions above your tolerance parameters and DIN18202 measurement grids.